-Figure 6 - Example of Direct Gas Sparging Point Diffuser Typically Used in a Destratification Application7
+Figure 6 - Example of Direct Gas Sparging Point Diffuser Typically Used in a Destratification Application?

-7 Illustration courtesy of Vertex Air Solutions Princeton Hydro, LLC
+Illustration courtesy of Vertex Air Solutions Princeton Hydro, LLC

-Figure 7 - Example of Direct Gas Sparging Line-Diffuser Typically Used in an OI System8
+Figure 7 - Example of Direct Gas Sparging Line-Diffuser Typically Used in an OI System

 Super Saturation Oxygenation - The objective of Super Saturation Oxygenation (SSO) systems is to promote and maintain oxic conditions in the deepest part of a lake, right over the sediments, without altering the lake's thermal profile.
 SSO systems can thus be considered a type of hypolimnetic aeration.
 However, unlike conventional hypolimnetic systems, SSO systems do not rely on the mixing of oxygen poor and oxygen rich water to achieve reoxygenation of the hypolimnion.
 Rather, reoxygenation using SSO results from the actual injection of oxygen into the oxygen depleted water.
 This is done by pumping water from the lake's hypolimnion into a mixing container, injecting pure oxygen into the container, and then discharging the oxygen-enriched water under low pressure back into the water column.
 Water is withdrawn and returned to the lake using intake and distribution headers, anchored to, but suspended slightly above the lake bottom.
 This is similar to the gas sparging line-diffusers used in OI systems (Figure 7).
-SSO systems can achieve oxygen/water mixing container, a specified dissolved oxygen concentration can be targeted and maintained in the lake's hypolimnion.
-Due to the low velocity at which water is removed and returned to the lake bottom and water withdrawal and discharge velocities are low, the turbulence is minimal, which in turn prevents localized sediment resuspension.
+SSO systems can achieve oxygen transfer efficiencies greater than 90%.
+By introducing a prescribed amount of oxygen into the oxygen/water mixing container, a specified dissolved oxygen concentration can be targeted and maintained in the lake's hypolimnion.
+Due to the low velocity at which water is removed and returned to the lake, thermal stratification is preserved.
+Additionally, because the intake or discharge header are suspended off the lake bottom and water withdrawal and discharge velocities are low, the turbulence is minimal, which in turn prevents localized sediment resuspension.